-The Producer retains all gate receipts.
+The Producer (artist) retains all gate receipts.
 Outpost takes no part of the door, nor of any swag sold on site.

-NB: Outpost may adjust rates to accommodate individual resources & the requirements of special events.
+NB: Outpost reserves the right to adjust rental rates to accommodate individual resources & the requirements of special events.

-Some folks produce regular series of events at Outpost.
-Producers rent regular dates & curate their series according to their lights.
-You may find a series producer to sponsor your show - please see producer list at bottom of main Outpost page.
-You may want to become a series producer; book a show & see how it goes!
+Many folks produce a series of regular performances at Outpost.
+Producers book regularly recurring dates (eg, '2nd Mondays') & curate the series according to their lights.
+You may find a series producer to sponsor your show - please see producer list at bottom of the home Outpost page.
+You may want to become a series producer yourself; book a show & see how it goes!

 START TIMES/DOOR TIMES

-Posted start time is standardized to 8pm (8:30 pm on Mondays) - that's the earliest you can start without bugging the shrinks upstairs, but it really functions as your door time, when you start seating.
-It's what the public expects; even if you post some later time you'll still have people wandering in around 8 anyway and if they wander off you'll lose audience.
-Start the show when you feel you've got the house you're going to get, generally around 8:15.
-SUNDAYS can have a 6 or 7 start time, but you might want to have things wrapped up by 9:30pm.
+Posted start time is standardized to 8pm (8:30 pm on Mondays) - that's the earliest you can start without bugging the shrinks upstairs, but it really functions as your door time, when you begin seating the general public.
+It's what our public expects; even if you announce some later time you'll still have people wandering in around 8 anyway and if they wander off you'll lose your audience.
+Start the show when it looks like you've got the house you're going to get, generally around 8:15.
+SUNDAYS can have an earlier start time, but you might want to have things wrapped up by 10pm in consideration of the neighbors.

-Not the apocalypse, and let's keep it that way!
-Generally most shows go to 10; try to wrap up all sound-making by 11 at the latest, so as not to provoke the bughouse neighbors.
+Not the Apocalypse, and let's keep it that way!
+Generally most shows go to 10pm - try to wrap up all music by 11 at the latest, so as not to provoke the bughouse neighbors.

-Outpost does basic promotion for all events: press listings, our website, various public web listings & our paper calender.
+Outpost does basic listings for all events: press listings, our website, various public web listings & our paper calender.

-Please forward descriptive info for your event to firstname.lastname@example.org
+Please forward descriptive info for your event to robchalfen at hotmail dot com

 Include name of band or project, personnel and instrumentation, and brief description.
-Please include web/myspace links.
-Save elaborate bios & curriculum vitae for your websites.
+Please include relevant web & music links.
+Save elaborate bios & curricula vitae for your websites.
 See further helpful Promotional Materials, below.